Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-development-using-azure-resource-manager.md

         const string subid = "454467d4-60ca-4dfd-a556-216eeeeeeee1";
         var cred = new HDInsightCertificateCredential(new Guid(subid), new X509Certificate2(@"path\to\certificate.cer"));
         var client = HDInsightClient.Connect(cred);
-* Novo comando (autorização de principal de serviço)
+* Novo comando (autorização de entidade de serviço)

         //Service principal auth
         //This will log the application in as itself, rather than on behalf of a specific user.